 So where to next in this fast and furious DAP war?
 I wonder if we will see a DX150 or DX200 bearing in mind the DX100 seems like an eternity ago or do we go down to the lower end like FiiO with their rather sexy looking X1 and roll out a DX25?
 I am not so sure. iBasso have perhaps given the game away a bit with the launch of the wolf (DX90) in sheep’s clothing (DX50).
 Is a new redesign possible at this stage keeping costs low or will we see that same shape and format with a cheaper chip or lower quality amp?
 Hard to tell but it’s fun watching and participating that is for sure.

-Many thanks to iBasso for sending us a review sample of the DX90 and a special thanks to Nathan Write of Ohm Image for the lead picture included in this article.
-Spiffing job and makes me feel like a rank amatuer with a camphone.
+Many thanks to iBasso for sending us a review sample of the DX90 and special thanks to Nathan Write of Ohm Image for the lead picture included in this article.
+Spiffing job and makes me feel like a rank amateur with a camphone.